Finding Everyday Inspiration, Day 5 — a quote

 We do understand that fear can be overcome.
-A celebration of this feat is momentous, it’s embedded into our literature and our cultures.
+A celebration of this feat is momentous, it’s embedded into our culture through triumph and story.
 The remedy is quite simple: face it.
 Easier said than done.
 Fears give us over to a psychosis, without our consent.
 It can become anathema to even acknowledge our fears, let alone dive into the fire.

 ~ Why do I talk to this person in this way?

 ~ Why have I chosen to be here?